vamshi-afk/python-learning-curve/README.md

 # python-learning-curve

 This repo contains practice scripts and learning notes from my Python learning journey.

-I am following Geeks4Geeks free python course for this learning journey.
+I'm following the free Python course from GeeksforGeeks as my primary resource.

-# topics covered so far
+## topics covered so far

 1. [Data types in python](01)
 2. [I/O (print() & input())](02)
 3. [Operators](03)